aws-samples/aws-dataexchange-api-samples/subscribers/javascript/all-entitled-datasets/README.md

 # All Entitled Data Sets (JavaScript)

-This sample retrieves a list of all subscriber's entitled data sets, in JavaScript.
+This sample retrieves a list of all subscriber's entitled data sets, in JavaScript, using AWS SDK v3.

 To run the sample, set `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, and optionally `AWS_SESSION_TOKEN`.